AJ Mitchell: 2017–2018: Hopeful

 In 2017, Mitchell released his first independent single "Used to Be", a song he wrote at age 13.
 The song was produced by hip-hop producer and engineer Mike Dean.
 "Used to Be" has now gained over 150 million streams.

 After departing the social media group, Mitchell received interest from many different record labels but eventually decided to sign with Epic Records.
 He inked his first major deal with the label in February 2018.

 Mitchell's first studio EP with Epic, Hopeful, was released in July 2018.
 Its lead single "Girls", co-written by Mitchell and Romans, reached No. 39 on the US Mediabase pop radio chart.
-In November 2018, Billboard and Vevo named AJ one of the top 19 artists to watch in 2019.
+In November 2018, Billboard and Vevo named Mitchell one of the top 19 artists to watch in 2019.

 Epic Records CEO Sylvia Rhone referred to Mitchell's music as "exciting things to come", when discussing the growing talent roster at the record label.

 In 2018, Mitchell collaborated with Bay Area R&B singer-songwriter Marteen for the song "No Plans".
 Marteen later joined Mitchell in a support slot on the following year's 2019 Hopeful Tour.

-2019–present: Slow Dance and Skyview
+2019–2022: Slow Dance and Skyview

 In May 2019, Mitchell collaborated with songwriting duo Teamwork and Scottish singer-songwriter Nina Nesbitt on the song "After Hours".

-Later that month, in an interview with Billboard, Mitchell announced that his forthcoming debut full-length album with Epic Records was nearly finished, and would be released "very, very soon".

 In June 2019, Mitchell signed a new joint deal with Insanity Records, a subsidiary to Sony Music.

 On August 23, 2019, Mitchell released his second EP Slow Dance, which includes his singles "Talk So Much", "Move On", and the title track featuring American singer Ava Max.

 Mitchell's debut studio album Skyview was released in October 2021 and includes the singles "Used to Be", "Slow Dance", "Cameras On", and "Stop".

-Artistry

-Musician
+2023–present: As Far as the Eye Can See

+Mitchell released a new single "Passionate" in December 2023, followed by "Foolish" and "Flowers on the Moon" in early 2024.
+His second album titled As Far as the Eye Can See was originally scheduled for release in May 2024 and a North American tour was announced.
+However, on May 25, 2024, Mitchell announced that he had parted ways with his record label and postponed the album and tour.
+As Far as the Eye Can See's release was later rescheduled for March 7, 2025.

+Influences

 Mitchell cites a wide variety of music as influential to his songwriting style, regularly noting his admiration of artists like Bruno Mars and Lil Wayne.